 We would ask that you settle your invoice as soon as possible after receiving it.

-If you are at all worried about charging after your visit to us, or have any questions about this please do not hesitate to contact our Finance team via:
+If you are at all worried about charging after your visit to us, or have any questions about this please do not hesitate to contact our Finance team on our details below.

 For any further details about this service please do get in touch with us.